briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 a revocation provision of the state other than this State in which the license was issued.

-16. _(p)_ “Misdemeanor punishable by imprisonment for a term exceeding one year” does not include any of the following:
+16. _(p)_ "Misdemeanor punishable by imprisonment for a term exceeding one year" does not include any of the following:

     1. _(1)_ Any federal or state offense pertaining to antitrust violations,